Civil and Electrical Projects Contracting Company: Oil, Gas and Power

-The Persian Gulf region is experiencing tremendous growth in the Engineering, Procurement & Contracting in the Oil, Gas and Petrochemical fields creating a shortage of capable companies that can perform the projects.
-Basis CEPCO’s dynamic growth and past achievements, the company is expanding its EP&C capabilities in the oil, gas and the petrochemical fields.
+The Persian Gulf region is experiencing tremendous growth in the Engineering, Procurement & Contracting in the Oil, Gas and Petrochemical fields, creating a shortage of capable companies that can perform the projects.
+Based on CEPCO’s dynamic growth and past achievements, the company is expanding its EP&C capabilities in the oil, gas and petrochemical fields.
 CEPCO’s EP&C capabilities include: